 A Composition is always associated with one Room, meaning that it is not possible to create Compositions mixing Recordings from multiple Rooms.
 However, for a given Room zero or more compositions can be created.

-Video Recordings work in an all-or-none manner.
+record_participants_on_connect flag when creating the Group Room.
 When Video Recordings are enabled for a Room, all the published tracks are recorded.
-It is not possible to choose which of the published tracks should be recorded.
+By defining Recording Rules it is possible to choose which of the published tracks should be recorded.
 By default, Video Recordings are disabled and no tracks are recorded.

 Enabling Video Recordings in the Console